 There are a large number of tests involved in the testing process to determine the various mechanical properties of the materials involved.
-Here are some of the following tests involved.
+Here at Code A Weld, we are going to discuss some of the following tests that are involved.

 Hardness tests are used in Mechanical Engineering to determine hardness (or resistance) of a material to deformation.
 These hardness tests can be divided into three classes: macro, micro and nanoindentation.

 - Macroindentation tests are for tests with a larger test load (1kgf or more).